AhoyISki/AnyRope/README.md

 // Do note that Tag::Skip only represents characters because we are also iterating
 // over a `Chars` iterator, and have chosen to do so.

-// An empty range will remove all 0 width elements in that specific width.
+// An empty range, when used in an inclusive removal will remove all
+// 0 width elements in that specific width.
+// `Rope::remove_exclusive()` would keep them.
-// In this case, that would be `Tag::PrintRed` tags.remove(5..5);
+// In this case, that would be `Tag::PrintRed` tags.remove_inclusive(5..5);
 // In place of that `Tag::PrintRed`, we will insert `Tag::Underline`. tags.insert(5, Underline);